mmikkel/DashCols-Craft/README.md

 # DashCols Craft CMS Plugin

-DashCols makes it easy to add _custom fields_ to element index tables.
+DashCols makes it easy to add custom fields to element index tables.
 That’s right, if you ever wanted to display a “featured image” or the like in your index tables – fret no more.

-## How?
+## Installation and setup

+* Download & unzip
+* Move the /dashcols folder to craft/plugins
+* Install

 After installing, visit _DashCols’_ CP section.
 Using the built-in Field Layout designer, DashCols enables you to easily add almost any field to your Entry and Category index tables _(support for Users coming soon)_.